Terry Bramall: Philanthropy

 Bramall set up the Liz and Terry Bramall Foundation with a £100 million endowment in 2008.
 He is a Trustee of the Liz and Terry Bramall Foundation.
 The charity supports charitable organisations that promote Christian Faith in accordance with the Church of England.
 A major supporter of the arts, especially within the Yorkshire region, The Liz and Terry Bramall Foundation also supports urban regeneration and education programmes.

-Bramall is a director of Doncaster Rovers Football Club.
-Bramall was chief executive of the Keepmoat construction group, which specialised in social housing.
 Bramall donated £2 million for the completion of Birmingham University’s Bramall Music Building.

 Bramall was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Years Honours for services to charity.
 He was awarded The Prince of Wales Medal for Arts Philanthropy in 2014.
 Bramall was awarded the honorary degree of DUniv by Birmingham University in 2011.
 Bramall won the National Masters Entrepreneur of the Year award in 2004.